- Name the three macronutrients ad their main functions.

 There are 9 calories per gram of this macronutrient.

-Proteins are made up of chains of amino acids, which are needed for the maintenance of body tissues and the building up of cells.
+Proteins are made up of chains of amino acids, which are needed to maintain body tissues and build up cells.

 Protein may be broken down for energy, but it is not preferred as an energy source for the body.